Beam Span Calculator

 What is the typical maximum span for a 2x8 beam?

-For a 2x8 beam (nominal 8-inch depth) under typical residential conditions, the estimated maximum span is around 11 feet for standard tributary widths.
-However, this can decrease to about 9.35 feet if the tributary width exceeds 12 feet, due to the increased load.
+For a 2x8 beam (nominal 8-inch depth) under typical residential conditions, the estimated maximum span is around 11.1 feet for standard tributary widths and Douglas Fir-Larch.
+However, this can vary based on wood species, beam spacing, and the exact tributary width.
+Always check the calculator's output for your specific inputs.